Rare Survivor 1976 Cadillac Seville

-Hemmings Classic Car Magazine for July, 2016 includes a six-page article on the '76 Seville.
+Hemmings Classic Car Magazine for July, 2016 included a six-page article on the '76 Seville.

 According to Hemmings, this car has a low sale price of $6,000, average of $11,000 and high of